-The novel coronavirus is one of the most infective strains there is.
+How long do n95 masks last?
+The novel coronavirus is one of the most ineffective strains.
 Not only could it be spread via droplets from secretions, but it could also be acquired by touching a 'contaminated' surface.
 In fact, the virus proves to be very resilient, as it can last on glass, ceramics, metal, and paper for up to 5 days.
 Add to that, a recent report also suggests that it may be passed from a dead, infected carrier to a live person.

 Because of the potency of the novel coronavirus, personal protective equipment (PPE) continue to be in high demand.
 But the truth of the matter is – even in rich countries such as the United States – there is a shortage of PPE.
 Most are forced to go to the frontlines unprotected, without the Center for Disease Control's (CDC) preferred PPE.

 According to the CDC, a healthcare provider who deals with a Covid-19 patient should wear a face shield/goggles, N95 mask, isolation gown, and gloves.